 The Solo 401k Plan is a retirement account that meets the requirements in Section 401 of the Internal Revenue Code.
 As a qualified plan, the Solo 401k Plan does not require the hiring of a third party (such as bank or trust company) to serve as trustee.
 You, as plan participant, can serve as trustee of your 401k.

-Solo 401k Rules state that all plan assets must be held in a trust, and a trustee must be designated to hold the assets.
-The trustee is responsible for the “activities of the trust and its assets,” according to the IRS.
-This may include directing investments, filing a 5500 EZ if assets reach $250,000 and above, and processing contributions.
+Solo 401k Rules state that plan assets must be held in a trust, and a trustee must be designated to hold the assets.
+According to the IRS, the trustee is responsible for the “activities of the trust and its assets.”
+This includes directing investments, filing a 5500-EZ if the assets reach $250,000 and above, and processing contributions.

 - Reduced cost

 The participant-as-trustee gives significant cost benefit.
 Because a custodian is not needed, you are saved from paying third-party custodian fees.
 Custodians typically charge maintenance fees for the accounts and fees per investment.

 - Eliminated delays

 Without the need for custodian consent, the trustee can make investment decisions and respond to opportunities quickly.
 So delays are eliminated, and investing can be done in real time.

 The Solo 401k plan is simple to operate because the participant serves most roles in the plan.
 He/she is employee, employer, administrator and trustee of the plan.

 Administration is easy.
 Track of the transactions of the plan and, when needed, file on behalf of the plan.

 Investing is also simplified.
 Choose and makes the investments, making sure to avoid prohibited transactions as defined by the IRS.